Overview

 - Non-communicating hydrocele: This is another type of hydrocele.
 It occurs when the inguinal canal closes, but there is extra fluid around the testicles in the scrotum.
 The body generally absorbs the remaining fluid within a period.

-Your doctor will diagnose a hydrocele through various tests and observations, including:
+Diagnosis of hydrocele involves various tests and observations, including:

-- Tests: Your doctor may also ask to get some blood or urine tests done to check for any infections.
+Tests: Blood or urine tests may be conducted to check for infections.

-- Ultrasound: This can be done to check for hernias, tumors or any other cause of scrotal swelling.
+Ultrasound: This imaging test can be performed to evaluate the scrotum and identify any hernias, tumours, or other causes of scrotal swelling.

-- Surgery: A hydrocelectomy surgery is required to remove a hydrocele, which is performed under anesthesia.
-During the procedure, the surgeon makes a small incision in the abdomen or scrotum, depending upon the location of the hydrocele.
-It is then removed surgically.
+A surgical procedure performed under anaesthesia to remove the hydrocele.
+The surgeon makes a small incision in the abdomen or scrotum, depending on the location of the hydrocele, and removes it surgically.

 In most cases, hydrocele does not pose any serious risk and affect fertility.
 However, in rare cases, hydrocele can result in an inguinal hernia, which can cause dangerous complications.
 This happens when a loop of the intestine sticks out through a weak spot in the abdominal wall and gets trapped.